Eva

 Is starting a cleaning business worth it?

 For most people, yes.
 Cleaning has a low barrier to entry, you do not need a degree or a storefront, and a single recurring client can be worth thousands of dollars a year.
 The work is consistent because homes get dirty on a schedule, which means predictable repeat revenue once you build a book of regulars.
 The catch is that it is a real business, not just cleaning.
 The owners who struggle are usually buried in scheduling, client texts, and chasing payments, not in the actual cleaning.
 Knowing that going in lets you set things up the right way from day one.
+If you prefer a structured course format, the free Eva Academy series on starting a cleaning business covers every step below in depth, including choosing your legal structure and franchise vs independent.

 Step 1: Pick your niche and set your prices